BumbleB-NL/gamekube/README.md

 # Prerequisites
 - Basic knowledge about Kubernetes deployments, services and PV's/PVC's.
 - Basic installation of Kubernetes Cluster (using rancher) [tested on a 7 node cluster, 3 control-plane & etcd nodes, 4 worker nodes].
 Make sure to not install ingress nginx as we will be using metallb instead.
-- Helm installed.
+- Helm installed on a machine with access to the cluster.
 - Preconfigured NFS server that can be accessed by the cluster.

 # Components
 The project consists of multiple components:
 - MetalLB loadbalancer for providing access to the services.
 - NFS CSI provisioner for dynamically creating PV's on a NFS server when they are needed.
-- Deployments for multiple gameservers including factorio and minecraft servers using charts.
+- Deployments for multiple gameservers including factorio and minecraft servers using helm charts.
 - Github Actions workflow for automating chart release to folder for usage with Gotohelm.
 - Gotohelm custom application for launching helm charts using API calls.